MarcinCiura/przetak/README.md

 it can be used by programs written in many other languages thanks to FFI (Foreign Function Interface).

+Przetak is resilient to:

+* replicating letters,
+* spacing out the words,
+* inserting non-letters between letters,
+* homograph spoofing, i.e. replacing letters with similar characters.

+Also, thanks to its use of character 5-grams, it handles some frequent misspellings and out-of-vocabulary words composed of morphemes with an abusive or vulgar meaning.

 ## Installation

 First, get the package: